MisterAvery/START/README.md

 A library for doing mundane JavaScript tasks when working with HTML Canvas.
 This library includes functions for drawing shapes, collision detection, and useful math.

 ## Status: in progress(Useable)
-- still needs to be hosted on a CDN
+- Can be delivered from https://cdn.jsdelivr.net/gh/MisterAvery/START@v1.0/main.js

 ## Currentley has Functions for:
  - Initalizing a canvas and a context for it